philmayes/hypercube-viewer/README.md

 * **Record** Start recording to a video file whose name is time-stamped.
 * **Play** Play back the last recorded video file.
 * **View Folder** Open the folder where the video files are saved.

+### LINT PROBLEMS

+If you load this project in (say) VS Code, the Lint Police will complain loudly because the code associates tkinter controls with data and hint text by injecting variables into the controls.
+Ignore the problems; the program will run without assertions.

+    class Control:
+        """Abstract base class for widgets."""
+        ...
+        def set_data(self, dataname, data):
+            """Construct a tkinter variable that is compatible with our data.""" self.dataname = dataname        # this is injected value = getattr(data, dataname)
+            datatype = type(value)
+            if datatype is int or datatype is bool: self.var = tk.IntVar()      # this is injected elif datatype is float:
+                self.var = tk.DoubleVar()   # or this is injected
+            elif datatype is str:
+                self.var = tk.StringVar()   # or this is injected
+            else:
+                raise TypeError

 ### EXAMPLE